Topple Tower: Design and operation

-The Topple Tower consists of a single 40-person circular gondola, centred on an 18-metre tower.
+The Topple Tower consists of a single 40-person circular gondola, centred on an 18-meter tower.
 Passengers sit in the gondola, facing outward.
 When the ride cycle is started, the gondola is raised towards the top of the tower, and begins to rotate at between 9 and 11 rpm.
 When the rotating gondola reaches the top of the tower, the tower itself begins to rock back and forth.

 After the bankruptcy of the Huss Maschinenfabrik GmbH in July 2006, a lawsuit against the new Huss company, (Huss Park Attractions) was held in November 2008 at Düsseldorf court, in which the Design Company, van Orsouw Amusement Ride Design Service (van Orsouw ARDS) claimed all the rights of the design of the Topple Tower.
 There were rumours that van Orsouw ARDS was, in fact, a blind-trust company of another, until today unknown, Amusement Ride manufacturer.
 Following the conclusion of the trial, no noteworthy design activities of van Orsouw ARDS have been observed, though legally the company still exists.
 Future buyers of the Topple Tower, therefore, run the risk of the blind trust company becoming active again and resuming litigation.